sammiet03/Networking-Projects/Wireless/Wireless.md

     - Meraki tells each AP what channel to use
     - Data traffic not sent to the cloud; it’s sent to wired network

+### WLC Deployments
+-	In split-MAC architecture 4 WLC deployment models:
+-	Unified: WLC is a hardware appliance in central location of network, support 6000 APs
+-	Cloud-based: WLC is a VM running on a server, usually in private cloud in data center, 3000 APs
+-	Embedded: WLC integrated within a switch, 200 APs
+-	Mobility Express: WLC integrated within a AP, 100 APs

+LAG
+-	Link aggregation – partial implementation of 802.3ad, bundles all ports of the WLC into single port channel
+-	Controller manages redundancy and load balancing of all the APs across the ports